acomanzo/acomanzo.github.io/index.md

 ---
-title: Your Website
+title: Tony Comanzo
-author: Your Name Here
+author: Tony Comanzo
-description: "A quick website description"
+description: "A personal site so you can learn more about me!"
 layout: default
 permalink: /
 ---